 When it comes to teaching ESL vocabulary, no one wants to hand out huge word lists and ask students to silently memorize them.
-Instead, teachers know the value of using engaging and fun activities to help students recall new English words.
-Let’s look at five ESL vocabulary games you can use in the virtual or physical classroom and how games can be an asset to your students!
+Instead, teachers know the value of using fun and engaging activities to help students recall new English words.
+Let’s look at eight ESL vocabulary games you can use in the virtual or physical classroom and how games can be an asset to your students!

 Why should you use ESL vocabulary games?